ecorov/ecorov.github.io/_posts/2017-07-30-ctrl-camera-from-web-browser.md

 ---
 layout: post
 title: "Tutorial 5: Control camera from web browser."
-date: 2017-07-29 13:32
+date: 2017-07-28 18:32
 image: webCtrl.png
 ---

-In Tutorial 3, we have create a web service for streaming video using mjpg-streamer, it use port **8080**, this service is always needed because we always want to see the video streaming.
-Now, we need to create another web service for receive and execute command from web browser to ecoROV.
+In Tutorial 3, we have create a web service for streaming video using *mjpg-streamer*, it uses port **8080**.
+This service is always needed because we always want to see the video streaming.
+Now, we need to create another web service for receiving and executing command from web browser to *ecoROV*.
 I choose **[lighttpd](http://www.lighttpd.net/)** because it’s *light* and can integrated with the Python library **[flup](https://pypi.python.org/pypi/flup)** to talk with Python through [FastCGI](http://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_ModFastCGI).
-This idea was originally used (as I know) by [Dav](http://davstott.me.uk/index.php/2013/03/17/raspberry-pi-controlling-gpio-from-the-web/).
+This idea was originally (as I know) used by [Dav](http://davstott.me.uk/index.php/2013/03/17/raspberry-pi-controlling-gpio-from-the-web/).

-**Step 1**: build a simple web server using **lighttpd**
+####**Step 1: build a simple web server using lighttpd**

 Install **lighttpd** and start the service